 The attacker’s motive isn’t yet clear, but the club’s owners believe it was a hate crime.

-The 22-year-old gunman, who was identified by police as Anderson Lee Aldrich, opened fire at Club Q in Colorado Springs, CO, just before midnight on Saturday, police said.
+The gunman, who was identified by police as Anderson Lee Aldrich, 22, opened fire at Club Q in Colorado Springs, Colo., just before midnight Saturday, police said.

-He was quickly subdued by patrons at the club and taken into custody by police when they arrived a few minutes after receiving a call, authorities said.
+He was quickly subdued by patrons at the club and taken into custody when police arrived a few minutes after receiving a call, authorities said.